How Much Personal Injury Compensation Can You Get in Texas?

-If you suffer a personal injury due to fault of another, you deserve financial compensation.
+If you suffer a personal injury that’s not your fault, you deserve financial compensation.
 But how much can you get in Texas?

 In Texas How Much Personal Injury Compensation Can Be Awarded?